 TRU has educated the public and local leaders

 Educating the public about the benefits of and need for transit is critical to reaching our goals.
 TRU regularly attends community events, presents to organizations throughout the region, and is the go-to source for transit expertise for media in the region.
-Our quarterly newsletter and frequent email updates help nearly 1,500 people stay up-to-date on the latest developments and issues around transit.
+Our quarterly newsletter and frequent email updates help thousands of people stay up-to-date on the latest developments and issues around transit.

 Generating enthusiasm and garnering regional participation in transit advocacy has been another priority.
 We’ve held three regional forums: “Moving from a Region in the Red to a Region in the Green” in 2002, “Transit on the Woodward Corridor, Our Economic Engine” in 2004, and “Detroit 2030: An Agenda for a Sustainable Metropolis” in 2005.
 In April, 2006 TRU hosted its “Desire Named Streetcar” event on the People Mover route to recognize both the end of streetcar service fifty years earlier and the benefits that new, modern rapid transit service can bring to Greater Detroit.
 These days, we regularly convene supporters through a variety of smaller events and our annual Regional Transit Awards banquet.